andegepauline/AWS-projects/lambda+API/README.md

 ## 👩‍💻 Author

-Built by Pauline Andege as part of an AWS projects.
+Built by Pauline Andege as part of AWS projects.